 Beginning script writing for film and television.
 Combination small lecture/workshop approach focusing on techniques, formats, and structure of scripts; plot and character development.
-Co-listed with MEDIA 140.
-This class will include students from multiple sections.
-(H)
+This class may include students from multiple sections.
+(Humanities, Elective)

 - Write beginning scenes for film and television.